grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/03 Running k6.md

 </CodeGroup>

-This can also be accomplished with more advanced configuration using [scenarios](/using-k6/scenarios) and the `ramping-vus` executor.
+To configure advanced ramping, you can use [scenarios](/using-k6/scenarios) and the `ramping-vus` executor.

 ## Running cloud tests

-k6 supports three execution modes to run your k6 tests:
+k6 supports three test-execution modes:

 - [Local](#running-local-tests): on your local machine or a CI server.
 - [Cloud](/cloud): on cloud infrastructure managed by k6 Cloud.
 - Clustered: on more than one machine managed by you.
 [Not supported yet](https://github.com/grafana/k6/issues/140).

-One of the goals of k6 is to support running a test in the three execution modes without making modifications to the script.
+k6 has a goal of letting you run a test in all three execution modes without modifying the script.

-To run cloud tests from the CLI, you must first register a k6 Cloud account.
+To run cloud tests from the CLI:
+1. Register a k6 Cloud account.
-Then log in to your account via the CLI.
+2. Log in to your account via the CLI.
-After that, you have to pass only your existing script to the `k6 cloud` command.
+3. Use the `k6 cloud` command to run the script you already have.

 <CodeGroup labels={["Running a cloud test"]}>